pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `filename`

 + Default Value: ``
-+ Hot-reload supported.
++ Support hot-reload: yes
 + Log file path.
 Non empty value will enable logging to file.

 #### `max-size`

 + Default Value: `300`
-+ Hot-reload supported.
++ Support hot-reload: yes
 + Specifies the maximum size, in megabytes, for log files.
 Logs will be rotated.

 #### `max-days`

 + Default Value: `3`
-+ Hot-reload supported.
++ Support hot-reload: yes
 + Specifies the maximum number of days to keep old log files.
 Outdated log files are deleted after surpassing this period.

 #### `max-backups`

 + Default Value: `3`
-+ Hot-reload supported.
++ Support hot-reload: yes
 + Specifies the maximum number of log files to retain.
 Excess log files will be deleted when there are too many.

 ### security

-There are four TLS objects in the `[security]` section.
-They have the same configuration formats and fields, but they are interpreted differently according to their usage.
+There are four TLS objects in the `[security]` section having different names.
+They share same configuration formats and fields, but they are interpreted differently for different usages.

 All TLS options are hot-reloaded.

-#### TLS object
+TLS object fields:

 + `ca`: specifies the CA
 + `cert`: specifies the certificate